soundslikealloy/NGSAnalysis/README.md

 ## Installation of Python packages
 A **Python package** is a collection of files containing Python code (i.e., modules).
 To execute **IN-NGSa**, the following packages must to be installed:
 - **Pydna.** Pydna is a Python package providing code for simulation of the creation of recombinant DNA molecules using molecular biology techniques.
 Pydna provides simulation of Primer design, PCR, Restriction digestion and so on.
-For more information and tutorials, click [here](https://pydna.readthedocs.io/index.html).
+For more info and tutorials, click [here](https://pydna.readthedocs.io/index.html).
 - **Pyteomics.** Pyteomics is a collection of lightweight and handly tools for Python taht help to handle various sorts of proteomics data (such as FASTA files).
-For more information and tutorials, click [here](https://pyteomics.readthedocs.io/en/latest/).
+For more info and tutorials, click [here](https://pyteomics.readthedocs.io/en/latest/).
 - **Matlabplotlib.** Matplotlib is a comprehensive library for creating static, animated and interactive visualizations in Python.
-Fore more information and tutorials, click [here](https://matplotlib.org/).
+Fore more info and tutorials, click [here](https://matplotlib.org/).
 - Bio